 effective communication at work - intranet document management

 For new employees, learning the ropes swiftly and efficiently sets them up for success.
+Understanding and adjusting communication tactics, such as recognizing nonverbal cues like body language and facial expressions, ensures new employees feel welcomed and informed.
 Your intranet is the perfect place to put together a uniform employee training program.
 Make internal knowledge accessible via documentation and training videos on your company intranet.
 Also, make sure your employee directory is up-to-date and Q&A forums are packed with information.
 This way, new members can easily find people and answers, and you’ll keep effective communication flowing.

 3. Assess your current internal communication strategy.